Kirschmichel - a delicious German cherry dessert or pudding served with vanilla sauce.

 Instructions

-- Pit the cherries and weigh the 500 g/ 1.1 lbs after pitting.
-If using frozen cherries, defrost them and dry with kitchen paper.
-If using canned cherries, let them drain well.
+- Pit the cherries and weigh the 1 lb/ 500 g after pitting.
+If using frozen cherries, defrost them and dry with a paper towel.
+If using canned cherries, let them drain well.1 lb cherries/ 500 g

 - Mix the soft butter and the sugar until foamy.
-Add the vanilla sugar or extract, the lemon zest, eggs and semolina and stir again to incorporate everything.
+Add the vanilla sugar or extract, the lemon zest, eggs, and semolina, and stir again to incorporate everything.¼ cup unsalted butter/ 60 g + ½ cup granulated sugar/ 125 g + 1 tablespoon vanilla sugar + zest of ½ lemon + 3 eggs + ½ cup + 2 tablespoons semolina/ 125 g

 - Mix the flour and the baking powder and sieve them over the rest of the ingredients.
 Incorporate carefully using a spatula and add the milk little by little, stirring carefully.
-Add the pitted cherries to the mixture.
+Add the pitted cherries to the mixture.1¼ cup all-purpose flour/ 150 g + 3 teaspoons baking powder + 1 cup milk/ 240 ml

 - Bake: Pour the batter into the prepared dish.
 Sprinkle with some butter flakes and bake for about 40-45 minutes or until a skewer inserted in the middle comes out clean but still very slightly wet.

-- Dust with some icing sugar if desired and serve hot, warm or cold with vanilla sauce.
+- Dust with confectioners sugar if desired and serve hot, warm, or at room temperature with vanilla sauce.

 Notes